 III.
 Uses and Disclosures of Protected Health Information Permitted by Law

 The law permits us to use your Protected Health Information for treating you, billing for our services provided to you and for health care operations necessary to operate our clinics.
-Some health records, including confidential communications with mental health professionals, substance abuse treatment records, and genetic test results, may have additional restrictions for use and disclosure under state and federal laws.
-Your Protected Health Information may be used and disclosed only for the following purposes:
+Some health records, including confidential communications with mental health professionals, substance abuse treatment records and genetic test results, may have additional restrictions for use and disclosure under state and federal laws.
+Your PHI may be used and disclosed only for the following purposes:

 - Payment.
 To obtain payment for services provided to you.
 For example, disclosures to submit claims to and obtain payment from your health insurer or Medicare.

 - Health Care Operations.
 To conduct health care operations.
 For example, to conduct the business of and evaluate the quality of treatment and services provided by our physicians, nurses, and other health care workers.

 - Individuals Involved in Your Care or Payment for Your Care.
 To a family member, a close personal friend or any other person identified by you if we obtain your agreement.

 - Health Care Communications.
 To identify health-related services and products that may be beneficial to you, and then contact you about the services and products.

 - Public Health Activities.
 To report: (a) health information to public health authorities for the purpose of preventing or controlling disease, injury, or disability; (b) child, adult, or elder abuse and neglect, domestic violence, to public health authorities, government authorities, or other services authorized by law to receive such reports; (c) information about products under the jurisdiction of the U.S. Food and Drug Administration; (d) communicable disease risks to a person who may have been exposed or be at risk of contracting or spreading a disease or condition; and (e) information to your employer as required under laws addressing work-related illnesses and injuries or workplace medical surveillance.